 mysqlcheck to optimize all MySQL tables using a cronjob.

+Use mysqlcheck when your MySQL table gets corrupted.
 Mysqlcheck is ideal for automated optimizations of MySQL databases and tables.
+The

 mysqlcheck in an automated and unattended task, we use a cronjob to optimize all MySQL databases on a daily or weekly basis.
 The